1983 World Series: Game 2

 Boddicker went the distance, striking out six and walking no one.
 He allowed only three hits and one run, a fourth-inning sacrifice fly by Joe Lefebvre.
 The O's got their runs in the fifth on a John Lowenstein homer, a Rick Dempsey RBI double, and a sacrifice fly by Boddicker, helping his own cause.
 Cal Ripken added an RBI single in the seventh.

-When the Phillies benched Pete Rose in favor of Tony Pérez in Game 3, it ended a streak in which Rose played every inning of his 59 previous postseason games.
-This would be the final postseason game ever played at Memorial Stadium.
+This would be the final postseason baseball game ever played at Memorial Stadium.